 WHAT IS DIESEL FUEL?

-Winter vs Summer Diesel Fuel
+Winter Vs Summer Diesel Fuel

 Even after the engine has started, the temperatures in the combustion chamber may still be too low to induce complete combustion of the injected fuel.
-The resulting unburned and partially burned fuel is exhausted as a mist of small droplets that is seen as white smoke (cold smoke).
-This situation normally lasts for less than a minute, but the exhaust is irritating to the eyes.
+The resulting unburned and partially burned fuel is exhausted as a mist of small droplets that are seen as white smoke (cold smoke).
+This situation typically lasts for less than a minute, but the exhaust is irritating to the eyes.
 A fuel with a higher cetane number will shorten the time during which unburned fuel is emitted to the atmosphere.

 Cetane is to diesel engines as octane is to gasoline engines.
 The Cetane number is a measure of how readily the fuel starts to burn (auto-ignites) under diesel engine conditions.
 A fuel with a high cetane number starts to burn shortly after it is injected into the cylinder; it has a short ignition delay period.
 Conversely, a fuel with a low cetane number resists auto-ignition and has a longer ignition delay period.